 - Demands on the employee: this includes workload, work patterns, and the office space.

 - Control that the employee has in terms of how much say they have in the way they work.

 - Support: this includes encouragement from management and co-workers.

 - Relationships at work: for example, an intolerance of unacceptable behavior and conflict.

 - Role: your understanding of it and an assurance that you won’t have conflicting roles.

-- Change: how organisational change is managed.
+- Change: how organizational change is managed.

 This list offers a good guide to what you need on a personal level.